The Universal Approximation Theorem: The Mathematical Fact that Proves AGI is Possible, and the Economic Reality that Keeps it Locked Away

 The Critical Flaw: Existence vs. Constructibility

-The quest for AGI immediately runs into two immense technical constraints:
+The quest for AGI faces two constraints:

 The Real Barrier to AGI is Economic, Not Technical